 What You Do:

-Measure all of the remaining ingredients (except the paprika) into the bowl with the yolks.
+Measure all the remaining ingredients (except the paprika) into the bowl with the eggs.

 Sprinkle the finished egg salad with paprika.
 Then, hide it in the back of the fridge, so no one else finds it.